 What to Consider When Choosing The Best Knife For Cutting Meat

 The most suitable size of the knife depends on the size of your hand, the functions you expect the knives to perform, and your personal preferences.
-No matter the size of the blade, make sure that it's comfortable for your hand and you can maneuver it well with regard given to the performance.
+No matter the size of the blade, make sure that it's comfortable for your hand and that you can maneuver it well with regard given to performance.

 Like all other knives, the ones for cutting meat should make the user feel comfortable.
-Some users want their knives to be on the heavier side so that gravity can work while moving the blade.
+Some users want their knives to be heavier so that gravity can work while moving the blade.
 While others may opt for lighter kitchen blades since they will be easier to maneuver and direct through precise movements regardless of the meat size you are willing to cut.